 Not everyone can afford fancy restaurants, but, thankfully, you can tag along and feel like you’re in the know about fine dining just by keeping up with the food-centric content on Netflix.
 Here are eight gems to watch.

-Haven’t binge-watched all three seasons of this Emmy-nominated series yet?
-The Netflix original is the ultimate in food porn, featuring renowned chefs like Francis Mallmann and Dominique Crenn cooking up mouthwatering dishes and divulging secrets about their restaurants.
+Haven't binge-watched all three seasons of this Emmy-nominated series yet?
+The Netflix original is the ultimate in food porn, featuring renowned chefs (and, more recently, pastry wizards) like Francis Mallmann, Dominique Crenn and Christina Tosi cooking mouthwatering dishes and divulging secrets about their restaurants.

 Directed by David Gelb—who oversaw several episodes of Chef’s Table—this gorgeous film follows Jiro Ono, an 91-year-old sushi master and owner of Tokyo’s Sukiyabashi Jiro.
 The 10-seat sushi bar, which has three Michelin stars, is located in a subway station.